The Case for Recent Creation

 Theologically and pastorally, the doctrine of recent creation turns out to be surprisingly important.

 First, recent creation preserves the perspicuity of Scripture.
 Whether friend or foe, all agree that the Bible plainly teaches a recent good creation later marred by Adam’s sin.
-Therefore, accommodationist views do not really help unbelievers.
-Understanding full well that Christians are merely twisting the Scriptures to align them with prevailing scientific opinion, they are inclined to dismiss Genesis as mere myth.
-Meanwhile, accommodation troubles believers: if God cannot speak clearly about creation, about what else has He spoken in indecipherable myths and poems?
+Therefore, accommodationist views do not really help anyone.
+Understanding full well that Christians are merely twisting the Scriptures to align them with prevailing scientific opinion, unbelievers are inclined to dismiss Genesis as mere myth.
+Meanwhile, accommodation also troubles believers: if God cannot speak clearly about creation, about what else has He spoken in indecipherable myths and poems?
 Only if recent creation is true does the Bible speak clearly, and therefore authoritatively, to all.

 We see, then, that recent creation is important.
 But is it really reasonable for modern man to believe it?

 A recent six-day creation is by far the most natural reading of Genesis 1-2.
 Though some ancient interpreters, following Augustine, viewed creation as instantaneous, many did not.
 Returning to the Scriptures themselves, the Reformers and their successors all embraced the literal six-day view, as is clear from the Westminster Confession of Faith and the London Baptist Confession.
 Pressured by the widespread acceptance of cosmic evolution, later interpreters have balked at following in their father’s footsteps.
 But the chapters themselves, together with the book in which they appear, block the way.